 To help you choose your Best Python IDE, we have compiled a list of some of the popular Python IDE.
 Based on functionality, the number of users, and positive feedback from each user's experience, here is the list:

-Pydev is totally free, platform-independent, and promotes excellent integrity with the Eclipse universe.
+Pydev is free, platform-independent, and promotes excellent integrity with the Eclipse universe.
 Thanks to the efforts of the developers and the evolution of technology, python development has become almost comparable to Java development on Eclipse, making the experience much more impressive and exceptional.
-To know more about Pydev

 - User interfaces not very enriching.

 Official website: https://www.jetbrains.com/pycharm/

-Pycharm is an integrated development environment developed by JetBrains and used to program in Python.
-It stands out from the competition thanks to its productivity tools such as quick fixes.
+Pycharm is an integrated development environment developed by JetBrains.
+It stands out from the competition because of its productivity tools, such as quick fixes.
 Available in three versions, the Apache-licensed Community version, the Educational (Edu) version, and the proprietary Professional version.
-The first two versions are open source and therefore free of charge, while the Professional version is not free.
+The first two versions are open source and therefore free of charge, while the Professional version is paid

 The Community version is very interesting because it has different features such as syntax highlighting, auto-completion, and live code verification.
-The paid version obviously has more advanced features such as full database management and a multitude of more important Frameworks than the community version such as Django, Flask, Google App, Engine, Pyramid and web2py.
+The paid version has more advanced features such as full database management and a multitude of more important Frameworks than the community version such as Django, Flask, Google App, Engine, Pyramid, and web2py.